arenanet/socknet/README.md

 A powerful, yet simple, asynchronous network application framework used for implementing low-latency and high-performance servers and clients.

-Note: These libraries depend on the .NET 2.0 Framework have been safely tested to work with Unity.
+<b>Note:</b> These libraries depend on the .NET 2.0 Framework have been safely tested to work with Unity.

 Getting Started
 ==========